Minimal and nearly minimal measure expansions in connected unimodular groups: Preliminaries

-We first consider the case where $A$ is compact.
+\end{lemma} \begin{proof} The verification of (i-iii) is straightforward.
+We now prove (iv).
+First consider the case where $A$ is compact.
 By Baire's Theorem, $\e_A$ is the pointwise limit of a monotone nondecreasing sequence of continuous function of compact support.
-If $f: G \to \RR$ is a continuous function of compact support, then the function $f^H: G/H \to R, aH \mapsto \int_{H} f(ax) dx $ is continuous with compact support, and hence measurable; see, for example, \cite[Lemma~1.5.1]{Harmonicanalysis}.
+If $f: G \to \RR$ is a continuous function of compact support, then the function is continuous with compact support, and hence measurable; see, for example, \cite[Lemma~1.5.1]{Harmonicanalysis}.
 Noting that $\mu_H(A \cap aH) = \int_H \e_A(ax) dx$, and applying monotone convergence theorem, we get that $\e^H_A$ is the pointwise limit of a monotone nondecreasing sequence of continuous function of compact support.
 Using monotone convergence theorem again, we get $\e^H_A$ is integrable, and hence measurable.
+Also, by monotone convergence theorem, we get the quotient integral formula in the statement.

-Finally, the general case where $A$ is only $\sigma$-compact can be handled using a similar argument, noting that $\e_A$ is then the pointwise limit of a monotone nondecreasing sequence of indicator functions of compact sets. \end{proof}
+Finally, the general case where $A$ is only $\sigma$-compact can be handled similarly, noting that $\e_A$ is then the pointwise limit of a monotone nondecreasing sequence of indicator functions of compact sets. \end{proof}

 Suppose $H$ is a closed subgroup of $G$.
 Then $H$ is locally compact, but not necessarily unimodular.
 We use the following fact in order to apply induction arguments in the later proofs.